-April 2013: TransEuropa Ferries is no more: Having taken over Ramsgate/Oostende sailings from defunct Sally Line in November 1998, this inauspicious operator enjoyed a boom period in the early 2000s, with a 'heritage fleet' of former Townsend and R. M. T. vessels offering up to ten round trips a day.
+April 2013: TransEuropa Ferries was no more: Having taken over Ramsgate/Oostende sailings from defunct Sally Line in November 1998, this inauspicious operator enjoyed a boom period in the early 2000s, with a 'heritage fleet' of former Townsend and R. M. T. vessels offering up to ten round trips a day.
 A somewhat mysterious company, its vessels were mainly registered in Cyprus, whilst its crews were comprised of Croats and Slovenians.
 Their original business model was based on buying up old ferries very cheaply and renovating them in-house.
 The revenue they could earn was said to be in the region of five hundred pounds a truck, and in their hey day they sailed full.
 TransEuropa were to regret their abortive tie-up with L. D. Lines which cost them dear.
 In 2011 and 2012 they struggled on with just two vessels.
 The charter of Ostend Spirit (II) proved to be a false dawn for the twenty six year old ship, which was abuptly repossessed by P. & O. Ferries on Thursday 18/4/13, the last day of TransEuropa services.
 After several days of silence, it was confirmed that the company was bankrupt, with massive debts.
-So the future for the Port of Ramsgate looks bleak.
-It may well suffer the same fate as Folkestone, which quickly declined after the cessation of ferry operations thirteen years ago.
+So the future for the Port of Ramsgate looked bleak, destined to suffer the same fate as Folkestone, which quickly declined after the cessation of ferry operations thirteen years before.
 Not good news at all.

 March 2013: Having received a thorough overhaul and refurbishment at the Remontowa shipyard in Gdańsk, Poland, Norman Spirit emerged as Calais Seaways in full D. F. D. S. Seaways livery.
 This marked the disappearance of the L. D. Lines brand on the Dover/Calais route.
 The Newhaven/Dieppe and Portsmouth/Le Havre services of the joint D. F. D. S./L. D. Lines operation also became exclusively marketed under the D. F. D. S. Seaways banner (the Danish company being the dominant partner and having a much stronger brand identity).